Skip to main content

 • [%f], [%.2f], [%1$.2f], [%.2f:name] – float.

-• Click the Settings button and add values for each placeholder:
+• Click the Settings button and enter the values for each placeholder.

 Branching

-Our Figma plugin also supports projects with branching enabled.
-After a choosing an existing project you will see a Select project branch dropdown:
+The Lokalise Figma plugin fully supports projects that use branching.
+After selecting an existing project, you will see a Select project branch dropdown.

 Formatted text and tags

-If a part of the text in Figma is marked as bold, italic, or underline, Lokalise will detect this automatically and display the corresponding tags in the editor.
+When part of a text element in Figma is styled as bold, italic, or underlined, the Lokalise plugin detects this automatically and applies the appropriate inline tags in Lokalise.

 Take a look at the following example:

-"Welcome to Lokalise" is a single element but part of this text is marked as bold.
+“Welcome to Lokalise” is a single text element, but one part of it is bold.
 After exporting this element to Lokalise, you will see the following:

-"Lokalise" is wrapped into the b tag.
-To see the actual tag, disable the Display placeholders as blocks setting:
+“Lokalise” is wrapped in the b tag.
+To view the actual tag, disable the Display placeholders as blocks setting in Lokalise.

-Please note that if the whole sentence on Figma is marked as bold, italic, or underline, Lokalise will not display the corresponding tags.
+Please note that if the entire sentence in Figma is marked as bold, italic, or underline, Lokalise will not display the corresponding tags.

 Did this answer your question?